icefoxen/bravais/README.md

   * bignums?
 Ponder it.
 Look at the options.
   * Ideally should be easy to interface with C code, perhaps bridges with R and Python, gluon?
 This implies also not going balls-out with generics.
+  * Probably going to be trait-object-y as all hell?
  * A slice or view of such an array
   * Can vary shape, size, etc. of the underlying data
   * Probably borrowed, maybe can be Rc'ed or Cow